cuiyongbo/hello-world/my_wiki/computer_glossary/computer_terminology_03.rst

-    In distributed computing, a :abbr:`RPC (remote procedure call)` is when a computer program causes a procedure to execute in a different address space (commonly on another computer on a shared network), which is coded as if it were a normal (local) procedure call, without the programmer explicitly coding the details for the remote interaction.
+    In distributed computing, a :abbr:`RPC (remote procedure call)` is when a computer program causes a procedure to execute in a different address space (commonly on another computer on a shared network), which is coded as if it were a local procedure call, without the programmer explicitly coding the details for the remote interaction.
 That is, the programmer writes essentially the same code whether the procedure is local to the executing program, or remote.

-In the object-oriented programming paradigm, RPC calls are represented by :abbr:`RMI (remote method invocation)`.
-The RPC model implies a level of location transparency, namely that calling procedures is largely the same whether it is local or remote, but usually they are not identical, so local calls can be distinguished from remote calls.
-Remote calls are usually orders of magnitude slower and less reliable than local calls, so distinguishing them is important.
+#.
+Distributed computing

+    Distributed computing is a field of computer science that studies distributed systems.
+    A distributed system is a system whose components are located on different networked computers, which communicate and coordinate their actions by passing messages to one another.
+    The components interact with one another in order to achieve a common goal.
+    Three significant characteristics of distributed systems are:

+        - concurrency of components,
+        - lack of a global clock,
+        - and independent failure of components.

+    A computer program that runs within a distributed system is called a distributed program There are many different types of implementations for the message passing mechanism, including pure HTTP, RPC-like connectors and message queues.

+    Distributed computing also refers to the use of distributed systems to solve computational problems.
+    In distributed computing, a problem is divided into many tasks, each of which is solved by one or more computers, which communicate with each other via message passing.

+    Architectures:

+        - Client–server
+        - Peer-to-peer
+        - Three-tier
+        - n-tier

+#. parallel edge

+    In graph theory, multiple edges (also called parallel edges or a multi-edge), are two or more edges that are incident to the same two vertices.
+    A simple graph has no multiple edges.